Colin Snedden: Cricket career

 Born in Auckland, Snedden attended Sacred Heart College, Auckland.
 He played first-class cricket for the Auckland cricket team.
-A tall and strongly built man, he weighed about 143 kilograms during his playing days.
+Six feet three and a half inches (1.92 m) tall and strongly built, he weighed about 143 kilograms during his playing days.
 Bowling quick off-breaks, he played one match before the Second World War, then resumed his career eight seasons later in 1946–47.
 He took five wickets against Otago then eight wickets against Canterbury, including 6 for 59 off 34 overs in the second innings.

 He was selected for the single Test for New Zealand against England, at Christchurch in March 1947.
 Five other New Zealanders made their debut in the same match.
 New Zealand declared their first innings at 345 for 9; Snedden was the number 11 batsman so he did not get a chance to bat.
 He bowled 16 overs, but the third and fourth days were washed out, and the match was abandoned as a draw.

-He played a few matches in two more seasons before retiring.
+Snedden played a few matches in two more seasons before retiring.